Hat-trick hero Lloyd dreams big and wins World Cup

 "The break we had before we met up in Jersey I was home and it was just my headphones, myself and I at the field and I'm running and I'm doing sprints and I just completely zoned out," Lloyd recalled to reporters.

-"I dreamed of and visualized playing in a World Cup final and visualized scoring four goals.
+"I dreamed of and visualised playing in a World Cup final and visualised scoring four goals.

 "Sounds pretty funny but that's what it is all about.